Fedict/lod-triplepages/doc/LINK.md

     * links can have a `rdfs:label` in multiple languages
     * the `dcat:theme` property is used to categorize the links

-And example in Turtle looks like:
+An example in Turtle looks like:
 ```
 @prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#> .
 @prefix dcat: <http://www.w3.org/ns/dcat#> .